-This addition and subtraction worksheet pack is a quick no-prep go-to resource to use when teaching addition and subtraction!
+This 1st Grade OA Math Printables Worksheets unit is a quick no-prep go-to resource to use when teaching addition and subtraction!
 This is not a curriculum, but a resource to help supplement your lessons!
 With printables for topics such as counting on, missing addends, word problems, and more!

 *There is now a digital component included in this resource.
 The practice worksheets are now created in Google Slides.
 On page 4, you’ll find a digital access link and instructions.*